Business Logic

 (See Figure 2)

-The Start building block allows you to indicate the starting point/s of your digital process.
+The Start building block enables you to specify the starting point (s) of your digital process.
 It contains the following fields and options:

 • Source (required):